kostelal0688/sep10-freedom-projec/blog/entry04.md

 ### How to learn

 ### Consideration
+Another skill I learned while working on this part of the project is consideration.
 ## Summary
 I am excited to continue working on this project.
 And our next step is to create a prototype.